madslundt/NetCoreMediatrSample/README.md

 ## Setting up application
 The appliaction require 2 databases - one for the application and one for Hangfire.
  1. Create a new appsettings to your *ASPNETCORE_ENVIRONMENT* (eg appsettings.Development.json) and add the 2 new connection strings for application and Hangfire.
- 2. Run database changes to the application database by running the command `dotnet ef database update -s ../Src` inside DataModel folder (see most of the commands in *DataModel/DatabaseContext.cs*).
+ 2. Run database changes to the application database by running the command `dotnet ef database update -s ../Src` inside DataModel folder (see commands in *DataModel/DatabaseContext.cs*).

 ## Setting up real time metrics
 Real time metrics require Grafana and InfluxDb.